 Weight loss may depend on the type of cancer you have.
 Losing weight without trying is a sign of malnutrition (see pages 42-43).
 Advanced cancer may mean the way the body absorbs food changes.
 This is known as cachexia (see pages 47-48).
 With the support of your cancer care team you can prevent or slow down weight loss.
 Maintaining your weight, particularly your muscle stores, will help you stay strong and recover faster.
 If the tips on the opposite page don't help, talk to your dietitian about nutritional supplement drinks (see below) or having a feeding tube.

-You and your family and friends may be concerned that the suggestions on the opposite page are high in energy and protein.
-During treatment when you don't feel well enough to eat, just eating something is more important than making healthy food choices.
-Keep in mind that these changes are often temporary - you can return to the usual guidelines for healthy eating (see pages 6-7) once you have recovered from treatment.
+You may be concerned that the suggestions on the opposite page are high in energy, fat and protein.
+During treatment, when you don't feel well enough to eat, just eating something is more important than making healthy food choices.
+The goal is to consume the most calories and protein in every bite.
+These changes are often temporary - you can return to the usual healthy eating guidelines (see pages 6-7) once you have recovered from treatment.